 - swelling, pain, redness, or peeling of skin on the palms and soles of the feet

-Dabrafenib may increase the risk that you will develop new skin cancers.
+Dabrafenib may increase the risk that you will develop other cancers, including new skin cancers.
 Talk to your doctor about the risks of taking this medication.

 Dabrafenib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.